kramsretlow/Autologistic.jl/docs/src/Examples.md

 summary(fit1, parnames=parnames)
 ```

-`fit_pl!` sets the parameters of the model object to the optimal values, and also returns
+`fit_pl!` mutates the model object by setting its parameters to the optimal values.
+It also
-an object of type `ALfit`, with fields holding useful information.
-Calling `summary(fit1)`
+returns an object, of type `ALfit`, which holds information about the result.
+Calling
-produces a summary table of the estimates.
-For now there are no standard errors.
-This
+`summary(fit1)` produces a summary table of the estimates.
+For now there are no standard
-will be addressed below.
+errors.
+This will be addressed below.

 To quickly visualize the quality of the fitted model, we can use sampling to get the
-marginal probabilities:
+marginal probabilities, and to observe specific samples.

 ```@example hydro
 # Average 500 samples to estimate marginal probability of species presence